backstage/backstage/README.md

 Or, if you are an open source developer and are interested in joining our team, please reach out to [foss-opportunities@spotify.com ](mailto:foss-opportunities@spotify.com)

+## Contributing

+We would love your help in building Backstage!
+See [CONTRIBUTING](CONTRIBUTING.md) for more information.

 ## License

 Copyright 2020 Spotify AB.